jeetmp3/jblog.github.io/_posts/blogs/2016-12-15-Spring-Session-Grails-Plugin.md

 3. Redis Datastore

 #### 1. Introduction
-This grails plugin helps you to easily setup <a href="http://projects.spring.io/spring-session/" target="_blank">spring-session</a> project in your grails
+This __grails plugin__ helps you to easily setup <a href="http://projects.spring.io/spring-session/" target="_blank">__Spring Session__</a> project in your grails application.
-    application.

-##### What is Spring-session?
+##### What is Spring Session?
-Spring Session is project of Spring community which provides an API and implementations for managing a user’s session information.
-It allows
-    you to store user's session in different supported data store such as __Redis__, __MongoDB__, __JDBC__, __Hazelcast__, __Gemfire__ etc. Changing from one data store to another is very easy.
+__Spring Session__ is project of Spring community which provides an API and implementations for managing a user’s session information.
+It allows you to store user's session in datastore such as __Redis__, __MongoDB__, __JDBC__, __Hazelcast__, __Gemfire__ etc. You can easily change from one datastore to another.

 How it is better than traditional way of storing user's session?
-Well in spring-session you don't need to add any kind of jar inside the Servlet Container
-    (tomcat, jetty etc), no container specific dependency.
+Well in Spring session you don't need to add any kind of jar inside the Servlet Container (tomcat, jetty etc), which means, no container specific dependency.
 Session management related API (jar) will be inside your application itself.
-Which helps in migrating from one container to another or switch to another vendor (i.e. Tomcat to Jetty).
-One container can contain more than one applications which might be using different types of data store to store user's session.
+So one container can contain more than one applications which might be using different types of datastore to store user's session.
+Which also helps in migrating from one container to another or switch to another vendor (i.e. Tomcat to Jetty).

 Other features offered by spring-session: